alexeibex/alexeibex.github.io/Contracts.md

 #### Mutuality of Obligation
-- As long as there is sufficient consideration, unequal terms do not invalidate a contract
+- As long as there is **sufficient consideration**, unequal (lack of mutality) terms do not invalidate a contract.

 #### Case: *[Weiner v.
 McGraw-Hill, Inc.](Link)*
+- At will contract
+  - No obligation to stay, leave etc.
+  - Paid to do "work" for unknown duration of time

 <details><summary><i>Case Brief</i></summary>
   <ul>